The Registration Examination

 - (b) be actively pursuing the completion of any of the requirements set out in clause 10 (a), (b) or (c) that the member has yet to complete unless the Registrar has provided the member with permission in writing to interrupt the pursuit of one or more of those requirements due to exceptional circumstances.
 Clause 10 (a), (b) or (c) refers to successfully completing the Registration Examination, and clinical experience in psychotherapy.
 That includes at least 450 hours of direct client contact and at least 100 hours of clinical supervision where that clinical supervision relates to those hours of direct client contact.

-Once you believe you have met the clinical experience requirement, please contact CRPO staff to find out the number of hours that were approved as you will need to provide an official letter from a clinical supervisor or manager confirming any hours you have completed since approval.
+Once you believe you have met the clinical experience requirement, please contact CRPO staff to find out the number of hours that were approved as you will need to provide supporting documentation from a clinical supervisor or manager confirming any hours you have completed since approval.

 Direct Client Contact (DCC)